How do I brief an editor?

 Be realistic about timeframe

 Don’t underestimate how long editing takes.
-In your project plan make sure you allow enough time not only for editing and proofreading (both are essential for important reports), but also for internal review of the editor’s amendments by the report’s authors, management and possibly other stakeholders.
+In your project plan make sure you allow enough time not only for editing and proofreading (both are essential for important reports), but also for internal review of the editor’s amendments by the report’s authors, by management and possibly other stakeholders.
 As a guide, for a 20,000 word report allow at least four days for a straightforward copyedit and three days for proofreading.
 Actual turnaround will depend on the editor’s other commitments at the time.

 Ask and answer questions